Isabelle Bourne: National team career

 Bourne led the Australia under-17 team to gold at the 2017 Oceania Championship in Guam by averaging 19 points, 9.8 rebounds and 2.6 assists to claim a spot on the all-tournament team.
 She was also the MVP of the 2017 FIBA 3x3 Asia Cup in Mongolia with the Australia 3x3 team, leading her team to another gold medal.
 Bourne was also named to the Australian Gems squad for the 2018 FIBA Under-18 Asian Championships.

 In 2019, Bourne helped the Gems to a silver medal at the FIBA Under-19 Women's World Cup in Thailand.
 She averaged 8.4 points, 5.1 rebounds and 1.1 assists in 23.1 minutes per game.

 In February 2025, Bourne was named in her first Australian Opals squad.
 The following month, she was named in the Australia 3x3 team for the FIBA 3x3 Champions Cup in Bangkok, Thailand.
 She helped the team win the 3x3 Champions Cup bronze medal.
 In May 2025, Bourne was named in the Opals squad for the 2025 FIBA Women's Asia Cup in China.
 She helped the Opals win gold.

+In July 2026, Bourne was named in the final Opals squad for the 2026 FIBA Women's Basketball World Cup.